niaid/dsb/README.md

 ## Step 3 Quality control cells and background droplets <a name="step3"></a>

-We next visualize the log library size (total reads) of mRNA and protein coloring values with MT gene proportion to see where in the distribution potentially low-quality, dying cells are, and where the highest density (number) of droplets are.
-We use this to subset the empty drops to narrow in on the major background distribution – the area of high density in the leftmost plot.
-We can see in the 3rd plot from the left with cells colored by MT gene proportion that some empty drops as defined by Cell Ranger may be low-quality apoptotic cells (which have high MT gene content).
-It is likely inevitable to have some low quality cells in the ambient matrix but we can filter these out as well by setting upper and lower cutoffs on the background matrix library size.
+To narrow in on the major background droplet population, we visualize the log library size (total reads) of the mRNA and protein.
+The first two plots from the left help us identify low quality cells (high MT gene content) in both background droplets and the cell droplets.
+The right two plots show the density of points; yellow areas have more droplets.
-The Normalized values are robust to different background thresholds used, so long as one does not omit this major background population (See Supplementary Fig. 7 in the paper for more information).
+The major background distribution is clear in the first plot from the left (the yellow area of high density).
+In the third plot from the left, background drops are colored MT gene proportion so we can see some may be low-quality apoptotic cells.
+We next set upper and lower cutoffs on the background matrix library size.
+Note that as shown in Supplementary Fig 7 of our paper, Normalized values are robust to background thresholds used, so long as one does not omit the major background population present in all datasets.
 <img src="man/figures/drop_thresholds2.png" />

 ``` r